JasonLiu134/project-recipes/README.md

 To find out the answer to this question, I will be analyzing two different datasets.

-The first dataset is our "raw_recipes" dataset.
+The first dataset is our `raw_recipes` dataset.
 It contains data about different recipes taken from food.com that were posted after the year 2008.
 This dataset has 83782 rows and 12 columns.
 Each row corresponds to a unique recipe.
 The data stored in the columns is as follows:

 | Column   | Description